shenlab-sinai/ngsplot/README.md

    The plot above shows that the sample with lower RIN number is significantly biased in short read coverage towards the 3’ end.

 # COMMERCIAL USE
-ngs.plot uses GNU GPL2 and is free for use by academic users.
-If you want to use it in commercial settings, please contact Lisa Placanica at: lisa.placanica@mssm.edu
+ngs.plot uses GNU GPLv2 and is free for use by academic users.
+If you want to use it in commercial settings, please contact Lisa Placanica at: lisa.placanica@mssm.edu.

 # HOW TO CITE
 **Shen, L.*, Shao, N., Liu, X. and Nestler, E. (2014) ngs.plot: Quick mining and visualization of next-generation sequencing data by integrating genomic databases, BMC Genomics, 15, 284.**

+Here is a [list of publications](https://scholar.google.com/scholar?hl=en&as_sdt=5,31&cites=72561154389931100&scipsc=&q=&scisbd=1) that cite ngs.plot, found by Google Scholar.

 # CONTACT
 ngs.plot is developed by Drs.
 Li Shen, Ningyi Shao, Xiaochuan Liu and Eddie Loh at the Icahn School of Medicine at Mount Sinai.
 If you have technical questions about ngs.plot, please use the [ngs.plot discussion forum](https://groups.google.com/forum/#!forum/ngsplot-discuss).
 For collaborations or any other matters, contact: li.shen**AT**mssm.edu.